 The gait cycle is used to analyze and quantify how someone walks.
 Basically, it is your stride when you walk or run.
 Humans have a biomechanical blueprint primarily catered towards standing and moving in a bipedal fashion (on two feet).
 Besides breathing, walking and standing are the most common actions done by humans on a daily basis.
-This is the foundation we must workaround if we expect to come to a definitive answer to training a human body towards its biological strengths.
+This is the foundation we must work around if we expect to come to a definitive answer of training a human body towards its biological strengths.

 There are many aspects to our life and health that can be positively affected by improving our posture and gait cycle.
 This includes pain, breathing, circulation, stress, digestion, body fat/hormones, libido, sleep, aesthetics, non-verbal communication, and energy levels.